BSA Electronics Intellisplit™ - Intelligent Splitter Outdoor version

-The BSA Electronics Intellisplit™ - Intelligent Splitter is a hardwired fully automatic 2-way switcher based on the original Dryer Buddy™ Plus AUTO.
-It allows you to share your dryer outlet with your EVSE without having to flip any switches.
+The BSA Electronics Intellisplit™ - Intelligent Splitter Outdoor version is a hardwired fully automatic 2-way switcher based on the original Dryer Buddy™ Plus AUTO.
+It allows you to share your Dryer circuit with your EVSE without having to flip any switches.
+It may also be used to share any circuit with a second load, for example an Electric Water Heater circuit can be shared with a new 240v outlet for anything you need to power.
 Basic operation is simple, the Dryer circuit is always live and the EVSE circuit is only live when there is enough amperage available to charge your EV.
 When the Dryer is off it is drawing little to no amps so the EVSE circuit is switched on allowing your EV to charge.
 If the Dryer is turned on at any time then the EVSE circuit is switched off, when the Dryer is done, power is restored to the EVSE circuit and if your EV needs charging it will resume charging after a 5 min delay (adjustable).
 Designed so other members of the house don't have to understand anything technical to use the Dryer when they need to do a load of laundry.

 This is a kit that requires home electrical installations skills or installation by a qualified Handyman/Electrician.
 Dimensions are: 11 3/4" x 11 1/4" x 4"

 Please note: What needs and doesn't need to be permitted as well as local code vary from city to city, you will want to look into this before purchasing and committing.
 BSA Electronics is not responsible for these additional cost and returns are not accepted if it is determined you cannot use this custom built product in your project.